 Remove cover and stir in tomato paste and chili sauce.
 Simmer 1 minute and season to taste with salt, sugar, or chili sauce.
-Stir in cornstarch and bring to boil to thicken.
+Stir in cornstarch mixture and bring to a boil to thicken.

-Remove from heat and stir in egg.
+Remove from heat and whisk in egg.
 Stir in green onions.
-Ladle into serving dish, sprinkle with Chinese parsley, and serve.
+Ladle into serving dish, sprinkle with cilantro and serve.

 Notes: Crabs need to be rinsed well, cleaned, and cut into pieces.
 Check out this video by Sydney Fish Market on how to do it, or get your fishmonger to do it for you.
 I keep the creamy part inside the top shell for the extra crab flavor it lends to the dish.
 If using a wok with a lid, make sure it's supported well on the stove.